Volunteer with us!

 Friends of Trees welcomes volunteers all year, in all parts of our work, from planning to planting.
 Find a role that suits you best.
 We look forward to working with you!

-Help grow greener neighborhoods by calling our 'treecipients' to help them pick out new trees for their neighborhood tree planting.
-You’ll learn about the different types of trees available through FOT planting programs, and how to help neighbors navigate the FOT website and tree ordering process.
+Our Tree Caller volunteers directly contribute to our tree-planting goals every season by calling our 'treecipients' to help them pick out new trees for their neighborhood tree planing.
+Callers gain perspective on how we are growning the urban forests of Portland and Vancouver, learn about the different types of trees available through the Friends of Trees' planting program, and help neighbors navigate our website and tree-ordering process.

-CONTACT US!
-For more information about any of our volunteer opportunities, please email Jenny Bedell-Stiles or Ian Bonham in the Volunteer & Outreach Program.
-You can also reach us at 503-595-0213.
-We're here to help make your volunteer experience a good one.
+Questions about volunteering?
+Check out our Volunteer FAQs page.
+You can reach Jenny Bedell-Stiles and Randi Orth in the Volunteer & Outreach Program at firstname.lastname@example.org or 503-595-0213.
+We're here to help make your volunteer experience a good one!